 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

-My kids think these are the best cookies I’ve ever made.
-While you might not expect that from cookies made with almond flour, these taste remarkably like the real thing, while also being naturally gluten-free and Paleo-friendly.
+My kids think these almond flour cookies are some of the best I’ve ever made.
+While you might not expect it, these taste remarkably like the real thing.
+They are naturally gluten-free, grain-free, Paleo-friendly… and totally delicious.

 I originally shared an egg-free version of these cookies, with a shortbread-like texture, back in 2012.
 Now that my kids are older, they want a version that tastes more like classic Toll House cookies.